 In the 21st century, Act 250 remains as important as ever — even more so as our climate changes, and Vermont’s population continues to shift — and VNRC remains dedicated to keeping the law healthy and responsive to Vermonters’ needs.
 In 2018, VNRC advised the Vermont legislature’s Commission on Act 250: The Next 50 Years.

-Our latest publication, Core Recommendations to Strengthen the Environment, Communities, and the Act 250 Process, was published in 2018.
-It addresses ways to usher Vermont’s landmark law into the next half-century.
+In 2018 VNRC published Core Recommendations to Strengthen the Environment, Communities, and the Act 250 Process, which addresses ways to usher Vermont’s landmark law into the next half-century.
 Find it here.
-Read more about our work with Act 250 here.